runpod/docs/docs/serverless/endpoints/job-states.md

 - **Requests**: Displays the total number of requests received by your endpoint, along with the number of completed, failed, and retried requests.
 - **Execution time**: Displays the P70, P90, and P98 execution times for requests on your endpoint.
 These percentiles help analyze execution time distribution and identify potential performance bottlenecks.
-- **Delay time**: Delay time is the duration a request spends waiting in the queue before being picked up by a worker.
+- **Delay time**: Delay time is the duration a request spends waiting in the queue before it is picked up by a worker.
 Displays the P70, P90, and P98 delay times for requests on your endpoint.
 These percentiles help assess whether your endpoint is scaling efficiently.
 - **Cold start time**: Cold start time measures how long it takes to wake up a worker.
 This includes the time needed to start the container, load the model into GPU VRAM, and get the worker ready to process a job.
 Displays the P70, P90, and P98 cold start times for your endpoint.
 - **Cold start count**: Displays the number of cold starts your endpoint has during a given period.
 The fewer, the better, as fewer cold starts mean faster response times.
 - **WebhookRequest responses**: Displays the number of webhook requests sent and their corresponding responses, including success and failure counts.